samblenny/ocfpga/experiments/08_more_openocd_jtag/README.md

 ## Results

-I started off looking at `openocd`, but then I found posts recommending `openFPGALoader`, so I started looking at that too.
-It turns out that `openFPGALoader` is really nice.
+I started off looking only at `openocd`, but then I found posts recommending `openFPGALoader`, so I tried it too.
+Turns out that `openFPGALoader` is really nice.
 I particularly like the ECP5 status register parser thing (shows bitstream CRC errors, etc).

 1. **Set JTAG clock speed to run faster than 100 kHz**: